LSSTDESC/N5K/README.md

 In this challenge, you are asked to compute a set of power spectra for a 3x2pt (cosmic shear, galaxy-galaxy lensing, and galaxy clustering) analysis without the use of the Limber approximation.

 The challenge entries will be evaluated on the basis of accuracy, speed, and integrability with the [Core Cosmology Library](https://github.com/LSSTDESC/CCL/) (CCL).
 CCL is python (with some heavy-lifting done in C under the hood); a code which is in python or has a python wrapper will satisfy the integrability criteria.
 Given this, the code which can accomplish the challenge task fastest and within the accuracy requirements of an LSST Y10 cosmological analysis will win the challenge.
-The winning code will be incorporated for use as the non-Limber integration tool for the [Core Cosmology Library](https://github.com/LSSTDESC/CCL/).
+The winning code will be incorporated for use as the non-Limber integration tool for CCL.

 All entrants will have the opportunity to be an author on the resulting paper.